Medicaid Pharmacy Benefits

 90-Day Maintenance Drugs

 Nebraska Total Care members are able to get up to a 90-day prescription fill on maintenance medications.
 Maintenance medications are used to treat chronic, long-term conditions or illnesses.
-Nebraska Total Care has a list of 90-Day Maintenance Drugs (Excel).
+Nebraska Total Care has a list of 90-Day Maintenance Drugs (PDF).

 Nebraska Total Care covers certain prescriptions and over-the-counter (OTC)* drugs when prescribed by a provider.
 The pharmacy program does not cover all drugs.
 Some require prior authorization.
 Some drugs have limitations on age, dosage, or maximum quantities.

 You can read more detailed information about the pharmacy program on the Nebraska Total Care Value-Add Formulary (PDF).
-(September 1, 2023)
+(March 1, 2024)

 *Please refer to the Value-Add Formulary to see which drugs are over-the-counter (OTC).